cs123tas/projects/brush/README.md

 ### 5.1 The UI

-InForms»ui»MainWindow.uiis a file that describes, in some Qt- specific way, the appearance of the main window of our application, along with its menubar, etc. If, in QtCreator, you double-click on this item, a UI editor will show up, and you can see how you might choose
+In Forms » ui » MainWindow.ui is a file that describes, in some Qt- specific way, the appearance of the main window of our application, along with its menubar, etc. If, in QtCreator, you double-click on this item, a UI editor will show up, and you can see how you might choose